Christina Kubisch: Career

-Since 1999, Kubisch has received a number of awards, grants and accolades for her work.
 In 2000, Kubisch was the feature of a 20-year retrospective solo exhibition in Russelsheim.

-In 2003, Kubisch began her Electrical Walks projects, which would become some of her most famous works.
-The walks are a sort of guided tour through a city, where participants are given special headphones, designed by Kubisch, and directed to parts of the city that have interesting soundscapes.
-She created personal walks that she did not open to the public in Germany, England, France, Ireland, Japan, Latvia, Sweden, Switzerland, Slovakia, Spain, Taiwan, and the United States.
+In 2003 she began her Electrical Walks projects, which would become some of her most famous works.
+The walks are a guided tour through a city, where participants are given special headphones, designed by Kubisch, and directed to parts of the city that have interesting soundscapes.
+She created personal walks - not open to the public - in Germany, England, France, Ireland, Japan, Latvia, Sweden, Switzerland, Slovakia, Spain, Taiwan, and the United States.
 She has held public walks in Berlin, Cologne, Karlsruhe, Bremen, Oxford, London and New York.
 In 2009 and 2010, Kubisch participated in two separate residency programmes, the first in Copenhagen with the DIVA (Danish International Visiting Artists) Exchange Program and the second in Douala, Cameroon at Doual'art.
-In 2013, Kubisch received a grant from the Beethoven Foundation for Arts and Culture.
-She currently lives in Hoppegarten near Berlin.